A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: Numerical Results

 \paragraph*{Example 3---Nonlinear Saint-Venant System.} In the third example taken from \cite{CHK_Stability}, we consider the same setting as in Example 2, but with different equations for the perturbations:

 where $u^{(1)}$ and $u^{(2)}$ are defined by \eref{4.5a}.
 Notice that the system \eref{5.5aa} is nonlinear.

-We compute the numerical results until the final time $T=5$ on a uniform mesh with $N_x=100$ and $N_\kappa=800$.
+We compute the numerical results on a uniform mesh with $N_x=100$ and $N_\kappa=800$.
 The values of the probability distributions are updated based on the discrete energy \eref{3.1}, and the obtained numerical results are presented in Figure \ref{fig9}.
 One can clearly see that the stability region of the boundary control parameter is approximately $(-1,1)$, slightly different from the one reported in Example~2.

 \paragraph{Example 4---Burgers Equation.} In this example, we consider the Burgers equation

 with the initial conditions:

 subject to the following boundary conditions: